 - Once a student has earned a degree, the grade forgiveness policy cannot be invoked with respect to any course attempted prior to earning the degree.

-- Grades excluded as a result of grade forgiveness/omission may impact a student’s financial aid satisfactory academic progress (SAP) status, depending on the timing of grade exclusion and the SAP calculation.
+- Grades excluded as a result of this policy may impact a student’s financial aid satisfactory academic progress (SAP) status, depending on the timing of grade exclusion and the SAP calculation.

-- The TOPS GPA calculation is determined by LOSFA policy and may not be impacted by the grade forgiveness policy.
+- The TOPS GPA calculation which is determined by LOSFA policy;

 - To petition for grade forgiveness or omission, the student should obtain the Grade Forgiveness Request Form from Student Central or the student’s academic advisor or department head.

-- The Grade Forgiveness Request Form must be approved by the student’s academic advisor or department head and then submitted to Student Central for registrar review, approval, and processing.
+- The Grade Forgiveness Request Form must be approved by the student’s academic advisor or department head and then submitted to Student Central for registrar review and processing.

-- Requests for grade forgiveness must be submitted to Student Central prior to the first day of class for the term in which the course will be repeated.
+- Requests for grade forgiveness or omission must be submitted to Student Central by mid-term for the term in which the request will be processed.

 - Once grade forgiveness or grade omission is applied to a course, the earned hours, GPA hours, and quality points for the course will be removed and the GPAs will be recalculated; however, attempted hours will not be adjusted.